Moncada, Tarlac

-The economy is primarily based on agriculture with rice, corn, vegetables, root crops, watermelons, and mangoes as major products.
+The economy is primarily based on agriculture, with rice, corn, vegetables, root crops, watermelons, and mangoes as major products.
 The fishery sector, once a vibrant source of food and income, needs rehabilitation after the onslaught of lahar flows resulting from the Mount Pinatubo eruption.
 There is a growing retail and service sector in the poblacion along the national highway.
-Light industries are yet to evolve in the municipality to generate much needed employment.
-Ilocano, Kapampangan, and Pangasinan are commonly spoken, with Tagalog and English as official languages used for secondary education, business and governance.
+Light industries have yet to evolve in the municipality to generate much needed employment.